 On June 29, 2018, we drew the first tranche of \$30.0 million of the principal amount from the \$40.0 million loan and security agreement with NovaQuest.
 There is a four-year interest only period, until July 2022, with the principal repayable in equal quarterly instalments over the remaining period of the loan.
-A \$0.4 million loan administration fee is payable annually in June and is recognized as a current liability.
 The loan matures in July 2026.
 Interest on the loan will accrue at a fixed rate of 15% per annum.

-All interest and principal payments will be deferred until after the first commercial sale of our allogeneic product candidate MSC-100-IV in pediatric patients with steroid refractory aGVHD, in the United States and other geographies excluding Asia ("pediatric aGVHD").
-We can elect to prepay all outstanding amounts owing at any time prior to maturity, subject to a prepayment charge, and may decide to do so if net sales of pediatric aGVHD are significantly higher than current forecasts.
+All interest and principal payments will be deferred until after the first commercial sale of RYONCIL for the treatment in pediatric patients with steroid refractory aGVHD, in the United States and other geographies excluding Asia ("pediatric SR-aGVHD").
+We can elect to prepay all outstanding amounts owing at any time prior to maturity, subject to a prepayment charge, and may decide to do so if net sales of pediatric SR-aGVHD are significantly higher than current forecasts.

-If there are no net sales of pediatric aGVHD, the loan is only repayable on maturity in 2026.
-If in any annual period 25% of net sales of pediatric aGVHD exceed the amount of accrued interest owing and, from 2022, principal and accrued interest owing ("the payment cap"), Mesoblast will pay the payment cap and an additional portion of excess sales which may be used for early prepayment of the loan.
-If in any annual period 25% of net sales of pediatric aGVHD is less than the payment cap, then the payment is limited to 25% of net sales of pediatric aGVHD.
+If there are no net sales of RYONCIL for pediatric SR-aGVHD, the loan is only repayable on maturity in 2026.
+If in any annual period 25% of net sales of RYONCIL for pediatric SR-aGVHD exceed the amount of accrued interest owing and, from 2022, principal and accrued interest owing ("the payment cap"), Mesoblast will pay the payment cap and an additional portion of excess sales which may be used for early prepayment of the loan.
+If in any annual period 25% of net sales of RYONCIL for pediatric aGVHD is less than the payment cap, then the payment is limited to 25% of net sales of RYONCIL for pediatric SR-aGVHD.
 Any unpaid interest will be added to the principal amounts owing and shall accrue further interest.
 At maturity date, any unpaid loan balances are repaid.

 Because of this relationship of net sales and repayments, changes in our estimated net sales may trigger an adjustment of the carrying amount of the financial liability to reflect the revised estimated cash flows.
 The carrying amount is recalculated by computing the present value of the revised estimated future cash flows at the financial instrument's original effective interest rate.
-In the three months ended September 30, 2019, \$0.4 million loss has been recognized by the Group in the Income Statement as remeasurement of borrowing arrangements within other operating income and expenses.